 - Non-Profit Organizational Purpose and Planning

 - Risk Management for Non-Profits

 - Non-Profit Committees and How to Run Effective Meetings

 - How to Foster Effective Relationships in a Non-Profit

-If you can’t make any of these workshops and are still interested in board governance training check out the upcoming Board Leadership events.
+If you cannot make any of these workshops and are still interested in board governance training check out the upcoming Board Leadership events.

 The BDP has many resources to help non-profits develop their governance boards.

-Information Bulletins are professionally produced by the BDP staff and various expert consultants.
-Bulletins cover topics relevant to non-profit board members or senior staff seeking to improve skills and gain knowledge in governance.
+Information bulletins are professionally produced by the BDP staff and various expert consultants.
+The bulletins cover topics relevant to non-profit board members or senior staff seeking to improve skills and gain knowledge in governance.
 Information provided in each bulletin, including contact names and numbers, are reviewed regularly for accuracy and relevance.